a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 ### Attestation Policy Configuration
 Since Android and iOS attestation require different configuration parameters, distinct configuration classes exist.
-The following snippet shows an MWE that also accounts for a minute of clock drift:
+The following snippet shows an MWE that also accounts for five minutes of clock drift:

 ```kotlin
 --8<-- "Readme-Config-min.kt:8"